Why do hearings aid have feedback or whistle?

-Last update on Sep, 28, 2021
+Last update on Jul, 15, 2024

 Your hearing aid is a tiny but incredible device, but it can feel like a nuisance if you start hearing unwanted hearing aid feedback.
-While today’s modern technology has helped to reduce the likelihood your hearing aid will whistle or squeal in your ear, you might still hear feedback noises once in a while.
+While today’s technology has helped to reduce the likelihood your hearing aid will whistle or squeal in your ear, you might still hear feedback noises once in a while.

 Do you need help with your hearing aid?